TheDodd/rosalind/README.md

 # Rosalind
-Learning bioinformatics and hacking on some awesome problem sets: http://rosalind.info/about/
+Learning bioinformatics and hack on some awesome problem sets: http://rosalind.info/about/